Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride

+The time-resolved 4-NiP concentration curves for catalysts of Type A and B were taken directly from ref.~\cite{groppe2024catalyst} and reanalyzed using the kinetic framework introduced in this study.
+No new catalytic experiments were carried out for Types~A or~B. For Type C catalysts, experiments were performed under identical conditions to those used in Groppe et al.\cite{groppe2024catalyst}: $C_{\NiP}=6.5 \cdot 10^{-5} M$, $C_{\BH}=0.1 M$ in aqueous solution at $T=25^\circ C$ and $\text{pH}=10.4-10.5$ set by NaOH addition.
+The reaction was performed in a 25~mL beaker (30~mm diameter), agitated with a magnetic stirrer at 200 rpm.
+The reaction was monitored by UV–Vis spectroscopy of filtered samples of the reaction mixture, extracted by 2 ml portions at 2 min intervals, starting from the initial volume $V=20$ ml \cite{groppe2024catalyst,groppe2025atomic}.
+The decrease in 400 nm absorbance peak corresponding to 4-NiP was used to determine 4-NiP concentration as a function of time:

+where $A(t)$ is the amplitude of the peak at time $t$ \cite{groppe2024catalyst}.
+The bubbling time was assessed by visual inspection of the video recordings of the experiments.

+To assess the importance of $H_2$-mediated reduction, we also performed the experiments for Type C particles using gaseous hydrogen as reducing agent.
+Experiments were performed under the same conditions as described above for 15-cycle Pt ALD on 8~nm SiO\(_2\) spherical particles.
+Reactions were carried out at 25~$^\circ$C in a 25~mL beaker containing 20~mL of 4-nitrophenol solution ($7.5^{-5} M$).
+A 2~mL aliquot was withdrawn at $t=0$~min, after which H\(_2\) was introduced via a needle at a flow rate of 10~mL~min$^{-1}$.
+Successively 2 ml portions have been taken out every 2 minutes to perform UV-Vis spectroscopy.

-\subsection{Analysis of experimental data}
+\section{Analysis of experimental data}

-We revisit the results of 4-NiP hydrogenation experiments described in~\cite{groppe2024catalyst} and complement them with new measurements.
-Composite supraparticles were obtained by spray-drying a dispersion of Pt nanoparticles and passive $\SiO$ nanoparticles of different sizes with the addition of $\CaCl$ salt, enabling pore-structure tuning at fixed catalyst loading (Type A and B)~\cite{groppe2024catalyst} and by spray-drying a dispersion of passive $\SiO$ nanoparticles with Pt incorporated using the ALD method~\cite{groppe2025atomic}.
+We revisit here the results of 4-NiP reduction experiments on spray-dried composite $\Pt-\SiO$ supraparticles described in~\cite{groppe2024catalyst} (Type A and B) and complement them with new measurements for superparticles obtained by spray-drying a dispersion of passive $\SiO$ nanoparticles with subsequent incorporation of Pt using the ALD method~\cite{groppe2025atomic}: